ilios/user-guide/dashboard/search.md

 ## Performing a Search

-To search for anything related to "brain", enter that into the search field provided.
-A list of suggested refinements ("Suggested Values") appear below the search box.
-Any of those can be utilized by clicking directly onto it.
+To search for anything related to "brain", enter that string value into the search field provided.

 ![enter search string](../images/global_search/search_string_entered.png)